 The research, however, shows that performance on technical interviews is highly volatile for almost all candidates.

 interviewing.io provides mock interviews to their users, they can use the platform to practice interviewing or to practice being interviewed.
-Each person does multiple of these sessions, which allowed them to compare the results for each person.
+Each person does multiple of these sessions, which allows the company to compare the results for each person.

 They found that just 20% of their users consistently scored the same.
 The others did well on some interviews and poorly on others.
 In real life, you usually can’t afford to not be at your best all the time… always.
 Usually, if you flunk 1 interview step, you are out.